 e2-medium (1 vCPU, 4GB of memory) machine type.

 You can open new Cloud Shell tabs by clicking the + icon.

 Cloud Shell comes with common text editing tools, such as

 nano.
-It also has a built-in web-based text editor You can open it by clicking Open Editor.
+It also has a built-in web-based text editor.
+You can open the web-based editor by clicking Open Editor.